krunalyadav/rest-api-in-node/README.md

 You can see that we have imported the `mongoose` package and created an Item schema, which will contain a `name` and `stock` with type `String` and `Number` respectively.

 Now, lets set up the routes for our application.
-Create and `itemRoutes.js` file inside the `api/routes` folder and paste the following content into it.
+Create `itemRoutes.js` file inside the `api/routes` folder and paste the following content into it.

 ```javascript
 "use strict";